Anterior cruciate ligament (ACL)

 An ACL injury may cause your bones to move out of place.
 Without correction, these misalignments can put additional pressure on your recovering knee.
 Our osteopaths are trained to identify and treat these issues effectively.

 They will also carefully assess whether you have any weakness or restrictions that may lead to a damaged ACL.
-They will look at your lower back, hips and ankles in order to correct any misalignments that could increase your risk of re-injury.
-In order to prevent further sporting injuries, training techniques can be given in order to ensure the knee doesn’t get injured when jumping, landing or pivoting.
+They will look at your lower back, hips and ankles in order to reduce your risk of re-injury.
+To prevent further sporting injuries, training techniques can be given.

 Osteopathy is a gentle treatment that can be used alongside rehabilitative physiotherapy to expedite recovery.